-CFTC Commissioners Scott O'Malia, Bart Chilton, and Jill Sommers have publically stated their support for a legislative solution to address the unintended consequences of the provision.5 Recently, during a Senate Committee on Agriculture, Nutrition & Forestry hearing, CFTC Chairman Gary Gensler identified the indemnification issue as one that Congress may address.6
+CFTC Commissioners Scott O'Malia, Bart Chilton, and Jill Sommers have publically stated their support for a legislative solution to address the unintended consequences of the provision.6 Recently, during a Senate Committee on Agriculture, Nutrition & Forestry hearing, CFTC Chairman Gary Gensler identified the indemnification issue as one that Congress may address.
+7

 There is bicameral, bipartisan support to resolve the consequences of indemnification.
 In the last Congress, H.R.
-4235 secured 41 co-sponsors and was the only DFA corrections bill to garner bipartisan, bicameral support.
+4235 secured 41 co-sponsors and was one of the few DFA corrections bills to garner bipartisan, bicameral support.
 While the legislation passed the House Financial Services Committee, it was ultimately taken off the House Agriculture Committee hearing calendar.